coastwatch-training/CoastWatch-Tutorials/matchup-satellite-data-to-track-locations/R/matchup-satellite-data-to-track-locations.md

 URL, copy it and edit the script above to run a match up on that dataset.
 To find other ERDDAP servers, you can use this search engine:
 <http://erddap.com/>
-\* This dataset will likely be on a different ERDDAP, so remember the change the base URL. \* Set the new dataset ID and variable name. \* Check the metadata to make sure the dataset covers the spatial and temporal range of the track dataset.
+\* This dataset will likely be on a different ERDDAP, so remember to change the base URL. \* Set the new dataset ID and variable name. \* Check the metadata to make sure the dataset covers the spatial and temporal range of the track dataset.